caltechlibrary/CL-web-components/README.md

 `table-sortable`
 : This is a component that takes an innerHTML containing table.
 It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.

+`footer-global`
+: This is a component that inserts a library branded footer into applications maintained by the library.
+There is a full and lite version of the footer available.

 ## Release Notes

 - version: 0.0.12